Nishchal30/Data_Science_Material/Supervised Machine Learning/Support Vector Machine/SVM.md

 [w1
  w2]

-Let's assume te line is passing through origin then b = 0 and the equation becomes, **w^Tx = 0**
+Let's assume the line is passing through origin then b = 0 and the equation becomes, **w^Tx = 0**

 IF we have to find out the distance of the point p1 from the plane then it is given by,